utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 When the export is ready, you will receive an email with link to download a zipped file with the data dump.
 You can also download the file from the Export page using **Download**.

-> Data exports from the Scratch Pad are downloaded directly instead of being emailed to you.
-See [Exporting data from the Scratch Pad](/docs/getting-started/using-scratch-pad/#exporting-data-from-the-scratch-pad) for more details.
+> You can only export individual collections and environments from the Scratch Pad.
+You can't make bulk data exports of all collections and environments at once.